 - Mead, George Herbert.
 1938.
 The Philosophy of the Act.
 Chicago: The University of Chicago Press.

 - Miller, Seumas.
 2001.
 Social Action: A Teleological Account.
-Cambridge, United Kingdom: Cambridge University Press.
+Cambridge: Cambridge University Press.

 - Weber, Max.
 1968.
 Economy and Society: An Outline of Interpretive Sociology.
 New York: Bedminster Press.